bluehood/iotools/README.md

-Benchmark for reading and writing a typical HEP ntuple with several libraries / data formats.
+Benchmark for reading a typical HEP ntuple with ROOT interfaces.

 ## The data